csev/dj4e/assn/dj4e_hello.md

 some additional text about cats and/or any text or meta tag that the autograder is asking for.

-* Edit the `dj4e/home/urls.py` file to add a path that routes the '' path to a direct template view pointing at a file `dj4e/home/templates/home/hello.html` making sure to import `TemplateView` in the top of the file:
+* Create the `dj4e/home/urls.py` file to add a path that routes the '' path to a direct template view pointing at a file `dj4e/home/templates/home/hello.html` making sure to import `TemplateView` in the top of the file: